karlwilcox/website-build/pages/info.md

 image is provided if required.

 The naming convention is that we use the full name of the item being reviewed using dashes instead of spaces but removing any initial "a-" or "the-".
-TVshows shoule have -sN appended, where N is the number of the season.
+TV shows should have -sN appended, where N is the number of the season.

 Frontmatter should be as follows:

+#### Common properties

+- title: Item title without prefix (if any)
+- prefix: "A", "An", "The" etc.
+- subtitle: Any subtitle, as required
+- teaser: Whatever additional information you want to show near the top
+- picture: Override name of picture (taken from same img folder, if not present use slug)
 - layout: review
-- title: Full title, including 'a' or 'the'
-- author: (Books only) key-to-_data/authors.yml
-- subtitle:
-  - For books, free format author name (ignored if the author field is present)
-  - For movies & tv shows, the streaming platform and / or studio
-  - For shorts, the full date range as text
-  - For games, the platform
-  - For other, free form explanation
-- teaser:
-  - For books, the series (if any)
-  - For movies, the series (if any)
-  - For tvshows, the season (if any)
-  - For games / other, free form as required
 - tags: as required

+#### For Books

+- author: a key value, indexing authors.json
+- author2: ditto, use subtitle or teaser for even more authors and set author2 to "others"
+- series: Name (only) of whatever set of books this is from
+- booknum: Only used if series is set, number of the book in that series in reading order

+#### For TV

+- season: number
+- network: source

+#### For Movies

+- network: source

+#### For Games

+- plaform: device

 ### Other Pages